Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 This afternoon, we'll drive along the coast to Kini.
 From here, we'll take an easy coastal walk back to Galissas (covering approximately 4.7 kilometres with 100 metres of ascent and 100 metres of descent and taking around two hours).
 This peaceful walk takes us through typical Mediterranean scenery with cypress and olive groves and serene sea views.
 If you don't want to walk, you can visit Kini and then take the public bus back to the hotel.

 If you don't want to take part in the walk or visit Kini, then this afternoon is free for you to relax on the long beach near our hotel; with shallow waters, it's an ideal spot for swimming.
 Alternatively, you can explore the tranquil village of Galissas, which is set around a small harbour in a scenic agricultural area.
-Stay: Hotel Francoise (Comfortable) (B)
+Stay: Hotel Francoise (or similar) (Comfortable) (B)

 Today is free for you to relax in Galissas or to explore more of the island at your own pace.